kikwit/kikwit/README.md

 - **ips**

   An array containing the request client ip address, or the all entries from `X-FORWARDED-FOR` request header value (if present) when `trustProxy` setting is set to `true`.

-- **logger**

-    The logger specified in the configuration file.
-If no logger is prvided then, when the environment is `development`, `ctx.logger` will point to the `console`.

 - **state**